 What You Need to Match Into MED/PEDS for Residency

-What You Need to Match into Combined Internal Medicine & Pediatrics (MED/PEDS)
+How to Match into a Combined Internal Medicine & Pediatrics (MED/PEDS) Residency Program

 For Med/Peds specifically, major components of the survey you should pay attention to include: (from top to bottom of the page):